Start Printed Page 52456

 Scope of the Orders

-The products covered by these AD and CVD orders are circular welded carbon quality steel pipe of a kind used for oil and gas pipelines (welded line pipe) not more than 406.4 mm (16 inches) in outside diameter, regardless of wall thickness, length, surface finish, end finish or stenciling.
+The merchandise covered by the orders is circular welded carbon quality steel pipe of a kind used for oil and gas pipelines (welded line pipe), not more than 406.4 mm (16 inches) in outside diameter, regardless of wall thickness, length, surface finish, end finish or stenciling.

 (i) 2.00 percent of manganese,

 (ii) 2.25 percent of silicon,

 (viii) 1.25 percent of nickel,

 (xiii) 0.41 percent of titanium,

 (xv) 0.15 percent of zirconium.